Dudgeon Offshore Wind Farm opened

-Today Statkraft and its partners Statoil and Masdar will officially open the 402MW Dudgeon Offshore Wind Farm built off the coast of Norfolk, UK.
+On 22 November, Statkraft and its partners Statoil and Masdar opened the 402MW Dudgeon Offshore Wind Farm built off the coast of Norfolk, UK.

-The opening of the offshore wind farm takes place in the afternoon at an official ceremony in Great Yarmouth, UK.
+The opening of the offshore wind farm took place at an official ceremony in Great Yarmouth, UK.
 This milestone is reached 3.5 years after the investment decision was made, and only a year and a half after marine installations started.
 After the successful installation of the first 6MW wind turbine in early January 2017, all 67 turbines at the 402MW Dudgeon Offshore Wind Farm are now delivering electricity to the UK grid, providing clean, renewable energy to around 410,000 British homes.

 Statkraft has been a partner in the Dudgeon project since the acquisition of a 30 per cent shareholding in 2012.
 Dudgeon has successfully been developed in cooperation with the partners Masdar (35%) and Statoil (35%).
 Statoil was the operator during the construction phase and will remain operator during the wind farm’s 25 year operational lifetime.